TheLegendOfMataNui/LOMNTool/README.md

 Usage Notes
 -----------

-Bionicle: The Legend of Mata Nui requires all material to have a texture mapped to them.
+- Bionicle: The Legend of Mata Nui requires all materials to have a texture mapped to them.

 Design Goal
 -----------